OleksiiKova/javascript-quiz/README.md

 - **The Feedback page**

   - The form allows you to leave feedback or suggestions on how the site can be improved.
 This is crucial, as any identified errors can be corrected promptly.

   ![Feedback](readme_images/feedback.png)

+### Features Left to Implement

+- As I progress through the course and learn about back-end development, I would like to set the correct value for the 'action' attribute in the form tag.
+This way, when the user presses the 'Submit' button, I can receive an email with the submitted data.

+## Testing

+### Manual testing

+### Validator Testing

+- HTML
+  - No errors were returned when passing through the official W3C validator: [Home page](https://validator.w3.org/nu/?doc=https%3A%2F%2Foleksiikova.github.io%2Fkovalenko-photography%2Findex.html), [Gallery page](https://validator.w3.org/nu/?doc=https%3A%2F%2Foleksiikova.github.io%2Fkovalenko-photography%2Fgallery.html), [Gallery album page](https://validator.w3.org/nu/?doc=https%3A%2F%2Foleksiikova.github.io%2Fkovalenko-photography%2Fgallery_family.html), [About page](https://validator.w3.org/nu/?doc=https%3A%2F%2Foleksiikova.github.io%2Fkovalenko-photography%2Fabout.html), [Contact page](https://validator.w3.org/nu/?doc=https%3A%2F%2Foleksiikova.github.io%2Fkovalenko-photography%2Fcontact.html).
+- CSS
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Foleksiikova.github.io%2Fkovalenko-photography%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)